cannikin/cameronjs/README.md

 ## Creating an app

-Cameron gives you a command line tool called `cameron` to actually create your app.
-It will create a directory with the name you give it and populate it with the basic structure of a Cameron app:
+Cameron gives you a command line tool called `cameron` to actually create and work with your app.
+The `create` command will create a directory with the name you give it and populate it with the basic structure of a Cameron app:

     cameron create my_first_app

 After a minute or so you'll have your app's basic shell.
 You'll also see some post-install instructions to get your app up and running in your browser.
-Change directories into your app then run the `start` command to start a web server and automatically open your browser:
+Change directories into your app then run the `develop` command to start a web server and automatically open your browser:

     cd my_first_app
     cameron develop

-Your web browser should automatically open to http://localhost:8080 and display the Cameron welcome page!
+Your web browser should automatically open http://localhost:8080 and display the Cameron welcome page!
 There are some simple next steps on the welcome page including instructions for actaully deploying your site to the internet.

 ## Production

-When you're readying for production you can create an optimized build with:
+When you're ready for production you can create an optimized build with:

     cameron build